sakoki/fastkmers/README.md

 Python script for reading and counting the frequency of N sized kmers

-The following script was made on python3.7.7 and requires the numpy package (version 1.18.1)
+The following script was made on python 3.7.7 and requires the numpy package (version 1.18.1)

 File overview